gotspam/f5-lab-days-hashi-basics/docs/_build/html/_sources/class1/module3/lab1.rst.txt

    - Open client server Firebox Browser
    - Login to bigip (https://10.1.10.6)
-   - Explore Local Traffic -> Network Map to validate no app services
+   - Explore Local Traffic -> Network Map to validate tenant_02 app services does not exist

 #.
 Create main.tf to use terraform bigip provider